frc5431/Styleguide/Styleguide.md

 Never type `using namespace`, as it pollutes the global namespace.

 The only time you should use `using` is to replace typedef.

+##main
+`main()` should always return 0 if the program executed sucessfully.
+Specific error codes can be returned.

+`main()` should not be too long, and no actual computations should be done there.
+It must only call functions.